course-dprep/Best-cities-to-rent-an-Airbnb-during-the-week/README.md

 ```

 ## Conclusion
-From the analysis, it can be concluded that.....
+Based on the previous result section, the following conclusions can be drawn for the hypothesized relation.
+There is no significant effect in the difference of the price between weekend days and weekdays.
+The average price between weekdays and weekend days does differ for cities in Europe, but this difference is very small.
+However there are two interaction effects:  between weekdays vs. weekend days and room type on price, and between weekdays vs. weekend days and city on price.

+Despite the conclusion of the hypothesis, it is critical to keep in mind that the size of the effect was very tiny in all statistical tests.
+This means that these results should be interpreted with caution.

-For more detailed information about the findings of the analyses, read:
+For more detailed information about the findings of the analyses, read: [/gen/analysis/output/README_analysis_conclusion.md](https://github.com/course-dprep/What-happens-to-AirBnB-pricing-on-weekdays-vs-weekends/blob/master/gen/analysis/output/README_analysis_conclusion.md)

 ### Authors
 This is the repository for the course [Data Preparation and Workflow Management](https://dprep.hannesdatta.com/) at Tilburg University as part of the Master's program Marketing Analytics, used for the team project of group 2.